minprog/cs50x-1718-1819/problems/mario-less/mario.md

 ### 2. Line

-Now that the basic framework it setup, let's introduce a tiny bit of complexity.
+Now that you have set up the basic framework, let's introduce a tiny bit of complexity.
 We now want our program to print a **line of five hash marks** instead of just one.
 And we would like to do it efficiently using a loop.
 Have a look at `cough1.c` from lecture!

 The output should look like this: